THUDM/VisionReward/README.md

 **VisionReward: Fine-Grained Multi-Dimensional Human Preference Learning for Image and Video Generation**

 VisionReward is a fine-grained and multi-dimensional reward model.
 We decompose human preferences in images and videos into multiple dimensions, each represented by a series of judgment questions, linearly weighted and summed to an interpretable and accurate score.
-To address the challenges of video quality assess-ment, we systematically analyze various dynamic features of videos, which helps VisionReward surpass VideoScore by 17.2% and achieve top performance for video preference prediction.
+To address the challenges of video quality assessment, we systematically analyze various dynamic features of videos, which helps VisionReward surpass VideoScore by 17.2% and achieve top performance for video preference prediction.

 <div align="center">
 <img src=asset/resource/overview.jpg width="90%"/>